AlastairTaft/draft-js-editor/README.md

 ### getContent()
 Returns an object with an `entityMap` (Object) and `blocks` (Array) keys.
-Internall it just calls [`convertToRaw`](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html) and returns the result.
+Internally it just calls [`convertToRaw`](https://facebook.github.io/draft-js/docs/api-reference-data-conversion.html) and returns the result.

 You can re-populate the state by passing in what's returned from this function as a `content` property on the component.